 Do clinical trials pay for travel?

-Do clinical trials pay for anything else?
+How clinical trials pay for travel

 If you're interested in finding a clinical trial near you, use our search tool below to get started.
 Simply enter basic information about your condition, symptoms, and current treatments to receive a list of clinical trials that may be the right fit for you in your area.